Riding with herds of zebra in Botswana on a riding safari

 Kalahari camp

-Wake up to a steaming hot cup of coffee, before heading off on your horses in search of some of the Kalahari’s most fascinating inhabitants, the meerkats.
-With your horses tethered you will proceed on foot in to the midst of the group.
-It is possible for you to get up close and personal with these captivating creatures.
-Or, in the absence of a termite mound or tree, using your head as a sentry lookout post…
+Wake up to a steaming hot cup of coffee and a light breakfast before heading off in search of some of the Kalahari’s most fascinating inhabitants: the meerkats.
+With our horses tethered, we will proceed on foot into the midst of the group.
+Thanks to an ongoing habituation program by Uncharted Africa Safari Co., it’s possible for us to get up close and personal with these captivating creatures.
+Remember, they are not tame – just used to our non-threatening presence.

 Kalahari camp

-Wake up on the moon!
-As the dawn greets this extraordinary landscape, mount up and head homewards at a fast pace directly across the Pans to Camp Kalahari.
-You may be lucky enough to see the extraordinary sight of ostrich deep in the middle of the Pans and then from a great distance the famous Chapman’s Baobab.
-Also known as the Seven Sisters, it is acknowledged to be one of the largest trees in Africa, measuring 25metres around its girth.
+Up with the dawn, enjoy a light breakfast followed by a morning ride to Chapman’s Baobab.
+As the dawn greets this extraordinary landscape and the last of the stars disappear, head directly across the Pans.
+We may be lucky enough to see the unusual sight of ostrich deep in the Pans and then, from a great distance, the famous Chapman’s Baobab.
+Also known as the Seven Sisters and acknowledged to be one of the largest trees in Africa, measuring 25 meters around its girth, this great baobab was also the campsite of early explorers like Livingstone and Selous when they pioneered the area.

 Dates & prices